 Recent work is focused on both figurative and landscape subjects, the latter worked from the striking and rugged scenery found in the Peak District.
 His oil paintings capture the dramatic physical structures of the Peaks enhanced by the light and colours that the seasons bring, the ever-changing weather shifting through the landscape.

-He has exhibited at several shows including the Manchester Academy of Fine Arts Open Exhibition, the Sheffield Mappin Art Gallery Open Exhibition and has sold work through private galleries in Manchester, Sheffield and Derbyshire.
+He has exhibited at several shows including the Manchester Academy of Fine Arts Open Exhibition, the Sheffield Mappin Art Gallery Open Exhibition, in Austin Texas and has sold work through private galleries in Manchester, Sheffield, Yorkshire and Derbyshire.

 Bob has also built a successful career as a freelance graphic artist and a political satirist cartoonist working under the guise of ‘Get Satire Done’.

-Bob was diagnosed with Parkinson’s a little over two years ago,
+Bob was diagnosed with Parkinson’s a little over three years ago,

 ‘like most people who are diagnosed I had probably had it for some time.
 It was affecting my work as a freelance graphic artist, I was struggling with stiffness and loss of fine motor control primarily with my left hand (fortunately I am right-handed), back ache, brain fog, and tiredness.
 The medication has improved things dramatically.
 I am trying to turn this into a positive, and use it as an opportunity to focus on my first great love, painting.’